vaadin/vaadin-mcp/packages/mcp-server/src/vaadin-primer.md

 ---

 **Remember**: Modern Vaadin (24+) is a mature, full-stack platform with enterprise-grade capabilities.
-Always start with the walking skeleton from start.vaadin.com and follow the feature-based architecture patterns.
+Start with the walking skeleton from start.vaadin.com (recommended) or use start.spring.io and add the Vaadin dependency.
+When working on existing projects, stick to the existing patterns in the project.
+For new projects or when users ask for architectural guidance, recommend the feature-based package structure described above.